astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 #### Process

-1. In the deployment you did **not** get your token from (your upstream deployment) use Variables in Astro to create an environment variable for your API token and use `API_KEY` for the key.
+1. In the deployment you did **not** get your token from (your upstream deployment) use Variables in Astro to create an environment variable for your API token and use `API_TOKEN` for the key.
 2. Following the guidance in [Airflow REST API](https://docs.astronomer.io/astro/airflow-api#step-2-retrieve-the-deployment-url), obtain the deployment URL for your downstream deployment and store it in an environment variable in your upstream deployment alongside the API token variable, using `DEPLOYMENT_URL` for the key.
 3. In the upstream deployment, implement a listener following the guidance in the [Create Airflow listeners tutorial](https://docs.astronomer.io/learn/airflow-listeners).
 Use the following code in place of the `listeners_code.py` code provided there: